Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Fixed zero amount was displayed on products with custom amount.
 - Fixed products table display when viewed from mobile.
 - Products table is now properly displaying large images for newly created or updated products.
+- Added CSS to add some spacing after the variation label.

 = 1.9.5 =
 - Added product variations feature.
 Documentation here - https://s-plugins.com/creating-variable-products-using-the-stripe-payments-plugin/